 Research and understand each other's religious traditions

 One of the best ways to navigate religious differences in a multicultural wedding is to learn about each other's religious customs, rituals, and traditions.
-This can help you create a ceremony that respects both faiths and cultures.
+This knowledge can help you create a ceremony that respects both faiths and cultures.
 Start by having an open and honest conversation with your partner about the importance of incorporating your religious beliefs into the wedding.
 Make an effort to understand each other's religious practices and traditions.

 Do some research on the different religious customs and consider how they can be incorporated into the wedding ceremony.
 For example, if both of you come from cultures where different symbols are important, like the cross or the om, consider finding ways to blend them into the ceremony.
 Consider the religious texts that are important to both of you and how they can be incorporated into the wedding ceremony.